jordansissel/sysadvent/2011/06/article.md

 I know for a fact that a few scripts that I thought were one-offs are still being used, today, to keep some core business functionality running.

+Don't screw yourself with bad solutions.
 Don't screw the person who comes after you.

 ## Practice